 Attention has limited bandwidth We would be quickly overwhelmed by the continuous stream of sensory input if we could notice everything our senses receive.
 So as not to be feel bombarded, we parse only a small amount of what is available.

 To concentrate, we use both attention and awareness Sustaining attention on an object for a long period of time is ‘effortsome’.
 To maintain our focus, we continually set and reset our intention, filter out distractions in the field of awareness, stop ourselves from responding impulsively to other happenings as well as regularly check that we are still on task, known as vigilance (5).

 At its most basic mindfulness simply means noticing all that arises in your field of awareness as it happens.

-To be able to note clearly what is occurring, we need to own our attention so that it isn’t hijacked by incoming sensations while passively itemising the contents of our awareness container.
+To be able to note clearly what is occurring, we need to own our attention so that it isn’t hijacked by incoming sensations while passively noting the contents of our awareness container.

-The therapeutic MBSR and MBCT courses and their derivatives, such as the courses I lead, use specific meditation practices to help participants develop their ability to dwell in awareness.
+The therapeutic MBSR and MBCT courses and their derivatives, such as the courses I lead, use specific meditation practices to help participants develop the ability to dwell in awareness.

 Initial training focuses principally on learning to sustain attention on a single object such as the breath.
 Such practice also develops skills in directing attention, vigilance, recognising mind-wandering and disengaging at will from thinking and reacting.